 9. Best beginner longboard for heavy riders

-1. Best all-around riding & cruising longboard for beginners
+1. Best all-around cruising longboard for a beginner

-For a beginner, “all-around” typically means cruising and pushing around, traveling short distances on pavement or bike paths, and carving down small slopes.
+For a beginner, “all-around” generally means a mix between cruising and pushing around for relaxing, getting to school or work on pavement or bike paths, and carving down small slopes.

-For this kind of versatile use, the Magneto Bamboo Cruiser 42″ is a pretty good match.
-It’s a very affordable (< $150) yet quality-built board.
+For such versatile use, the Magneto Bamboo Cruiser 42″ is a good match.
+It’s very affordable (< $150) yet quality-built.
 At 42″ it’s quite long, stable and comfortable for building up your balance.

-This cruiser deck is a twin shape (symmetrical with wheels sticking out) with large wheel cutouts that make wheelbite (deck rubbing the wheels, ouch…) very unlikely including in tight turns.
+This cruiser deck is a twin shape (symmetrical with wheels sticking out) with large wheel cutouts that make wheelbite (deck rubbing the wheels) very unlikely even in tight turns.

-The Magneto Bamboo is a drop-through, meaning the trucks are mounted through the deck as opposed to below it.
-As a result, the board rides lower to the ground, which makes kick-pushing much easier for a beginner.
+The Magneto Bamboo is a drop-through, meaning the trucks are mounted through the deck as opposed to underneath it as in topmount boards.
+As a result, the board rides lower to the ground, which makes kick-pushing a lot easier for a beginner.

-Check out the many good reviews for the Magneto Bamboo Cruiser 42″ on Amazon
+Check out the great reviews of the Magneto Bamboo Cruiser 42″ on Amazon

 Also see my complete review of the Magneto Bamboo Cruiser here.

-2. Best city cruising & commuting longboard for a beginner
+2. Best city cruising longboard for a beginner

-The Loaded Omakase is a very good choice for beginner city riding.
-At 33.5″, it’s a compact and portable longboard, but the unusual 10″ width (vs 8 or 9″ for cruisers of similar length) makes it super stable and very secure for learning.
+Meanwhile, the Loaded Omakase is a great choice for a beginner city rider.
+At 33.5″ in length, it’s a compact and portable cruiser, yet the unusually high width on this board (10″ vs 8 or 9″ for most cruisers of similar length) makes it very stable and safe for learning.

-A word about the shape: the Omakase has an amazing rocker (lengthwise curvature) which makes it low-riding for a topmount.
-It also has a pronounced concave (widthwise curvature) which provides nice foot lock-in and a very secure feel riding for a beginner.
+The Omakase has rocker (lengthwise curvature) which makes ride astonishingly low riding for a topmount deck.
+It also has a pronounced concave (widthwise curvature) giving a beginner a nice foot lock-in and secure riding feel.

-Also check out my complete review of the Omakase here.
+Also check out my complete review of the Omakase.

 3. Best distance pushing & commuting longboard for beginners

-If you’re getting started with longboarding and your main goal is to commute on longer distances ( e.g. 5+ miles each way) on a regular basis, then you need a dropped (or double-drop) deck.
+If you’re getting started with longboarding and your main goal is to commute on longer distances ( e.g. 5+ miles each way) on a regular basis, then you may choose a drop deck.

-A dropped deck, aka dropped platform or drop-down, has the foot platform lower than the truck mount points (a drop), resulting in your feet riding closer to the ground.
-This gives you more stability and easier pushing thanks to a shorter distance to the ground .
+A drop deck, aka dropped platform or drop-down, has a lowered foot platform relative to the truck mount points.
+This results in your feet sitting lower to the ground when riding, giving you added stability and easier pushing thanks to a shorter distance to the ground .

-A dropped deck which is also drop-through mounted is referred to as a double-drop, the lowest-riding type of longboard.
-As such, it’s great for beginners and for long-distance pushers/commuters.
+A dropped deck that is also drop-through (trucks mounted through the deck) is referred to as a double-drop.
+That’s the lowest-riding kind of longboard, which can help both beginners and long-distance pushers/commuters.

-The drop and construction make the Switch very low riding, great for pushing and for long commutes.
-This longboard also has a steep concave which gives you snug foot placement and a secure feel when riding faster.
+The drop down construction gives the Fault Line a really low ride, great for pushing and for long commutes.
+This longboard also has a medium concave that gives you snug foot placement and a secure feel when riding faster.

-The soft 70mm Hawgs wheels with Space Balls bearings offer fast and smooth-rolling, good cushioning for rough terrain, and the contact patch gives you strong grip in turns.
+The soft (78A) 70mm Nineballs wheels are fast and smooth-rolling.
+The softness gives you nice cushioning for rough terrain, and the contact patch gives you strong grip in turns.
 The 10″ Gullwing Reverse trucks are renowned for their responsiveness.

-If you’re a beginner looking for a comfortable and fast longboard for your daily commutes, the Landyachtz quality and the low-ride shape of the Switch make it a very good option.
+If you’re a beginner looking for a comfortable and fast longboard for your daily commutes, you’ll benefit from the Fault Line’s build quality and its low-riding deck.

 4. Best carving longboard for beginners

-Carving is the first thing you’ll learn as a beginner longboard once you go past the initial steps of learning to stand, push and turn on your board (see my essential beginner tips).
+Carving is generally the first thing you’ll learn as a beginner longboard, after the initial steps of learning to stand, push and turn on your board (see: essential beginner tips).

-Carving consists in making successive turns on your longboard, similar to snowboarding or surfing.
-You can carve on flat for a great feeling, or you can carve turns when riding downhill to reduce your speed.
+Carving consists of making tight turns on your longboard, similar to snowboarding or surfing, while riding on flat for a great feeling, or riding down a slope to help you control speed.

-A good carving board is a very responsive and turny one.
-Topmounts (trucks mounted under the deck) are most responsive but less stable than drop-throughs.
-However, good carving boards come in both styles.
+A good carving board is a highly responsive and turny.
+Topmount longboards (trucks mounted below the deck) are more responsive but not as stable than drop-throughs.
+Carving longboards come in both styles, however.

 However, what sets the Aperture apart as a carving longboard, is the Gullwing Sidewinder trucks with their double kingpin system specially designed for deep carving.

-The Aperture’s 26″ wheelbase also makes it a very comfortable cruiser.
-The twin shape and drop-through mount also gives it great stability and a low ride, well-suited for a beginner rider.
+The Striker’s 26″ wheelbase also makes it a very comfortable cruiser.
+Its directional (albeit nearly symmetrical) shape and drop-through mount gives it good stability and a low ride, well-suited for a beginner rider.

 Sector 9’s Sidewinder trucks have a long history of quality and durability.
 The 69mm soft wheels are meant to provide the right amount of grip when doing tight carves.

-The Sector 9 Aperture – or its sibling the Fractal – is a great beginner board for learning how to carve on flat and down mellow hills.
+The Sector 9 Striker is a great beginner board for learning how to carve on flat and down mellow hills.
 It’s also a beautiful board with stunning surf-inspired artwork.

 5. Best freeride longboard for a beginner

-If your dream is to learn longboarding for freeriding and sliding downhill, you’ll need a board stable enough for speed and that you can easily push out into slides.
-Sliding is fundamental for freeriding since that’s how you control your speed.
+If your goal is to learn longboarding for freeriding and downhill, you’ll need a board stable enough for speed and which can easily be pushed out into slides.
+Sliding is fundamental for freeriding since, along with carving, that’s how you control speed.

-Low-riding boards such as drop-throughs and drop-downs are generally a bit harder to push into slides as their gravity center is lower, but easier to control during the slide – which is beneficial to a beginner freerider.
+Low-riding boards such as drop-throughs and drop-downs are a bit harder to push into slides due to a lower gravity center, but easier to control during the slide – which is beneficial to a beginner freerider.

-A drop-down will feel safest for learning to slide, but once you progress you may soon want something more responsive e.g. a drop-through or even a topmount.
+A drop-down will feel safest for learning to slide, but once you progress you may want to switch something more responsive e.g. a drop-through or even a topmount.

-The Landyachyz Drop Cat 38 is an excellent drop-through longboard for learning to freeride.
-At 38″ by 9.9″, it’s long and wide enough for comfort and secure feel, yet short enough for easy pushing into slides and going switch – the symmetrical shape lets you ride both ways.
+The Landyachyz Drop Cat 38 (Amazon, Evo) is an excellent drop-through longboard for learning to freeride.
+At 38.6″ by 9.9″, it’s long and wide enough for comfort and secure feel, yet short enough for easy pushing into slides and going switch – the symmetrical shape lets you ride both ways.

-However, instead of a drop near the trucks, the rockered standing platform rises higher than the mounts points at both ends, which results in better leverage on the trucks compared to a traditional dropped deck.
+Instead of a drop near the trucks, the rockered standing platform rises higher than the mounts points at both ends, resulting in improved leverage on the trucks compared to a traditional dropped deck.

-In short, the Drop Cat gives you the best of both worlds for freeriding, a low-riding board stable at speed, but which lets you break into slides with ease while giving you that secure feel and control you need as a beginner.
+In short, the Drop Cat gives you the best of both worlds for freeriding – a low-riding board stable at speed, but that lets you break into slides with ease while giving you that secure feel and control you need as a beginner.

 Like all Landyachtz decks, the Drop Cat has a strong and durable maple construction.
 The Bear Grizzly trucks and large grippy 72mm Hawgs wheels are renowned for their quality.

-A very solid and innovative product overall I definitely recommend for a beginner.
+A solid and innovative product overall, recommended for a beginner.

-Street riding, on the other hand, is about city slashing: ollying over curbs and obstacles, doing kick and jump tricks, leveraging the urban landscape.
+City slashing is a technical style involving ollying over curbs and obstacles, doing kick and jump tricks, and leveraging the urban landscape.
 Park and pool riding is also part of this riding style.

-The new Loaded Coyote is a great city slasher for beginner longboarders.
-At 30.75″, it’s as compact as a street deck.
-It has a large kicktail and a small nose kick for jumps and manuals.
-The deck construction is very stiff for tricks.
+The Loaded Coyote is a great city slasher for newer riders.
+At 30.75″, it’s compact as a street deck, with a large kicktail and a small nose kick for jumps and manuals.
+The deck construction is very stiff and optimized for street like riding.

-In addition to its small and ollie-friendly shape, the Coyote’s awesome concave gives you really nice foot lock-it when slashing the streets or riding a bowl.
-The big wheel flares allow for all sorts of rad turns without any wheelbite.
+In addition to its small and ollie-friendly shape, the Coyote’s awesome concave gives you nice foot lock-it when slashing the streets or riding bowl.
+Meanwhile, the deep wheel flares allow for all sorts of rad turns wheelbite-free.

-The Coyote is also a great cruiser that provides an amazingly smooth and comfortable ride, including on sidewalks and rough pavement – much more so than the popular Landyachtz Dinghy.
+At the same time, The Coyote is a fantastic cruiser offering an astonishingly smooth ride, including on sidewalks and rough pavement – much more so than the popular but smaller Landyachtz Dinghy.

-The 129mm Paris trucks are super-responsive, and the big (for the deck size) 65mm Orangatang wheels are fast and comfy, even on rough terrain.
+The 129mm Paris trucks are uber-responsive, and the 65mm Orangatang wheels, quite big for the deck size, are fast rolling and cushy including on rough terrain.

 See also my complete review of the Coyote here.